 In particular, plant-based eaters are generally deficient in B vitamins such as B-12, B-9 (folic acid), and B-6, as well as vitamin D. Choline, a compound mostly found in animal-based products, is also another dietary element that some plant-based eaters may be deficient in.
 All of these compounds are important for overall bodily health, as well as brain health, and a deficiency “could contribute to neurological illnesses.”

 Low Cholesterol and Increased Stroke Risk

 Yet, cholesterol is not all bad.
-In fact, our bodies need cholesterol in order to build cells.
+Our bodies need cholesterol to build cells.

 With that said, it’s important to note that, when looking at absolute numbers in the study, “the lower risk of coronary heart disease does exceed the higher risk of stroke in the vegetarians.”
 Plus, it’s also important to note that this was one study and more research is necessary to truly deduce the underlying causes.

 Before making any adjustments to your diet, it’s important to speak with a nutritionist or medical professional.
 With that said, here are some plant-based sources of nutrients that are generally deficient for those on a plant-based diet.
 It’s also important to note that — after speaking with your doctor — you may also need to use synthetic supplements to obtain a recommended dose of these nutrients.

 This is one of the most difficult vitamins to get for anyone practicing any diet.
 That’s because the best source isn’t food, but sunlight.
 Those living in overcast environments (think the Pacific Northwest), often are lacking in this vital nutrient.
 Yet, while getting those rays of the sun is truly the best way to increase vitamin D, there are a few dietary sources that can lend a hand, including mushrooms, tofu, fortified cereals, and milk.